 - Council Advisory Committees Policy

-Advisory Committees are appointed to provide input and overview to Council on a specific topic on an ongoing basis.
+Advisory Committees are appointed to provide regular advice and information to Council on specific subjects of interest to the community and Council.

 - Councillor contact with Lobbyists, Developers and Submitters - Officers Present

 Lobbyists, developers and submitters seek access to councillors to discuss potential and existing development applications and other projects.
 The public has a clear expectation that such contact is carried out ethically and transparently.

 - Councillor Expense Reimbursement Policy